Frequently Asked Questions

 Q: I live on the Pew Campus.
 Can I drive to my classes on the Pew Campus and park in commuter lots?

-A: No. Residents may park in the Secchia and Watson Resident Sections only.
+A: No. Residents may park in the Secchia and Winter Resident Sections only.
 If you are a Pew Resident driving to Allendale, your permit is valid in any Allendale Student Commuter lot.

 Q: Where can I park overnight?

-A: Overnight parking is permitted in the Secchia and Watson Resident Sections only.
+A: Overnight parking is permitted in the Secchia and Winter Resident Sections only.

 Q: What is considered overnight?